 Reasonably Priced Accommodation in Montreal – $$

-Auberge Bonsecours – an excellent reasonably priced option in the old town of Montreal.
+Auberge Bonsecours – an excellent reasonably priced option in the old town.

-Hotel Zero 1 Montreal – one of the best hotels in its category, at a very central location in Montreal.
+Hotel Zero 1 Montreal – one of the best hotels in its category, at a very central location.

 Luxurious Hotels in Montreal – $$$

 The Ritz-Carlton Montreal – a prestigious hotel in one of the most privileged locations to stay in Montreal.